3elk/OwlHook/README.md

-# HookOwl
+# OwlHook
-HookOwl is an open-sourced Python tool used for Discord Webhooks.
+OwlHook is an open-sourced Python tool used for Discord Webhooks.

 ===========================================